By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

-Superfoods seem to be popping up everywhere but which ones are truly… super?
-Maca certainly has our attention!
-Broadcast as a potent immune, memory, mood & fertility booster plus a virility or libido enhancer…hey it’s like 50 shades of grey in your glass!
-Well, not exactly, but let’s break down the science of what maca is and why it’s so lovable.
+There are a ton of superfoods but Maca has our attention!
+Broadcast as a potent immune, memory, mood & fertility booster plus a virility or libido enhancer.
+Let’s break down the science of what maca is and why it’s so lovable.

 Maca, not to be confused with the green tea based Matcha, is a root, like ginger & turmeric.
 You can learn more about matcha.
 It’s also known as Lepidium meyenii.
 Maca is grown in the Peruvian, Andes at high altitudes, and is now considered one of the country’s seven Peruvian flag products.
 There are numerous types of maca root including black, red and white and yellow, which may be sold as powder, pill or liquid.
 The powder form of maca is most commonly seen as a “booster” or “enhancer” for juices and smoothies sold in the supplement/vitamin aisle at health food stores or at juice/smoothie bars.